awsdocs/amazon-ec2-user-guide-windows/doc_source/elastic-graphics-troubleshooting.md

 Open the Windows Event Viewer, expand the **Application and Services Logs** section, and search for errors in the following event logs:
 + EC2ElasticGPUs
 + EC2ElasticGPUs GUI

+## Why am I seeing multiple ENIs?<a name="elastic-graphics-multiple-enis"></a>

+When calling [StartInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_StartInstances.html) on an EC2 instance with an Elastic Graphics accelerator, a new Elastic Network Interface \(ENI\) is created on the instance to allow OpenGL commands to be sent to the remotely attached graphics card\.

+If you call [StartInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_StartInstances.html) many times in a short period of time \(a few seconds or less\) on the same EC2 instance, a new network interface is created on each call\.
+However:
++ Only one network interface will be used by the Elastic Graphics accelerator\.
++ Extra network interfaces don't incur any charges and will be automatically released in 24 hours\.